NorQuest-MLAD-Courses/cmpt2500f25-project-tutorial/assignments/Lab 02 - Making Your Project Functional and Data and Experiment Tracking.md

     - **DVC Push Confirmation**: A screenshot of your terminal after successfully running `dvc push`.
 The output should clearly indicate that your data files were pushed or are already up-to-date with the remote.
         - *How to get this:* After making sure your DVC remote is configured and you have tracked your data (`dvc add data/raw data/processed`), run `dvc push` in your terminal.
 Capture the output that typically looks like `Pushing...`, `X files pushed`, or confirms files are `Alreadyincache/Up-to-date`.

-**Submission Summary:**
+**Submission Summary**:

 - **On Moodle**: Submit **one zip file** containing the three required screenshots (MLflow multiple runs, MLflow single run details, DVC push confirmation).
 - **On GitHub**: Ensure your latest code, including DVC (`.dvc`, `.gitignore`) and MLflow integration, is **committed and pushed** to your GitHub Classroom repository.
 - **On DagsHub/Google Drive**: Ensure your DVC remote is **shared with/accessible to** the instructor (`ajallooe` for DagsHub).

-**Note:** Grading is based on the successful implementation of CLI, DVC, MLflow, and testing as reflected in your GitHub repository, the confirmation of DVC remote setup and push, and the evidence provided in the MLflow screenshots.
+**Note**: Grading is based on the successful implementation of CLI, DVC, MLflow, and testing as reflected in your GitHub repository, the confirmation of DVC remote setup and push, and the evidence provided in the MLflow screenshots.

 ---